mkjubran/rate-accuracy-mvcnn/README.md

 ## Introduction

-This repository contains our public tool for producing cropped AVC and HEVC bitstream, extracting optical flow approximation (MVs) and two classification acrchituctures (2D-CNN and 3D-CNN).
+This repository contains our public tool for producing cropped AVC and HEVC bitstream, extracting optical flow approximation (MVs), and two classification architectures (2D-CNN and 3D-CNN).

 ## Prerequisites